Symphony No.1:

 Brief notes:

-The Prestige oil spill was an oil spill in Galicia caused by the sinking of the oil tanker MV Prestige in 2002.
+The Prestige oil spill was a environmental disaster in Galicia caused by the sinking of the oil tanker MV Prestige in 2002.
 The spill polluted thousands of kilometers of coastline and more than one thousand beaches on the Spanish, French and Portuguese coast, as well as causing great harm to the local fishing industry.
-The spill is the largest environmental disaster in the history of both Spain and Portugal.
+The spill is the largest environmental catastrophe in the history of both Spain and Portugal.
 In the subsequent months, thousands of volunteers joined the public company TRAGSA (the firm chosen by the regional government to deal with the cleanup) to help clean the affected coastline.
 The massive cleaning campaign was a success, recovering most portions of coastline from not only the effects of the oil spill but also the accumulated usual contamination.
 A year after the spill, Galicia had more Blue Flags for its beaches (an award for those beaches with the highest standards in the European Union) than in the previous years.